Veterinarian

 Has putting down so many animals made you think harder at all about death or your own mortality?
 Obviously we don't all share the same beliefs about the afterlife, but to what extent have your own beliefs evolved?
 (Sorry to be a downer)

-Asked by Brian P. about 11 years ago
+Asked by Brian P. over 11 years ago

 Wow, that's a very profound question!
 An excellent one, though.
 And one in all my years I've never been asked.
 It may be anticlimactic, but euthanizing animals has not made me really think about my own mortality.
 As much as I love my pets and consider them part of our family, I don't see human death and animal death in the same way.
 Due to my own religious views I see the two very differently.
 So to me an animal's death doesn't compare to a human's.
 I eat meat, and the death and consumption of those animals doesn't bother me at all.
 I will say that euthanizing pets has helped me deal with human grief in a way that I never expected.
 I have to perform this service almost every week, and everyone grieves and lets go of their pets differently.
 Though it doesn't make me reflect on my own death, it does make me think about how people react to death.
 And any evolution of my own beliefs have happened outside of the field of veterinary medicine.
 I don't have the same beliefs I did growing up or even in vet school, but that has to do with experiences unrelated to my profession.
 Great question, Brian!
 Since you brought it up, I probably will think more about it!